Outside The Lab

 It’s cooler now.
 As students in the School of Health and Natural Sciences, researching marine mammals from PIER 39 to Point Reyes National Seashore (PRNS) means partnering with the National Park Service (NPS) and collecting and contributing valuable data.

-This past semester the six students surveyed harbor seals at Point Bonita and visited the Marine Mammal Center to better understand marine mammal health and the connection to the health of the oceans in general.
+Last semester the six students surveyed harbor seals at Point Bonita and visited the Marine Mammal Center to better understand marine mammal health and the connection to the health of the oceans in general.
 The students also learned about the elephant seal program at Año Nuevo and observed captive marine mammals at Discovery Kingdom.

-Beginning in January, the students will travel each Friday to collect data designed to understand the population trends of elephant seals and potential impact of changing weather patterns on their breeding colonies in PRNS.
+Beginning in January, the students have traveled each Friday to collect data designed to understand the population trends of elephant seals and potential impact of changing weather patterns on their breeding colonies in PRNS.
 This is the second two-year rotation of Dominican students to research elephant seals at PRNS.
 The first generation of Dominican seal researchers was chronicled in an NBC Bay Area feature in 2017.
 They presented their research at the annual meeting of the Western Society of Naturalists in Pasadena.

 • Request information about Dominican’s undergraduate programs.